 Many Community members and other stakeholders have expressed interest in the retention and/or reuse of equipment remaining from the pulp and tissue mill processes.
 These features can help reinforce the unique character of the Waterfront District, providing visual connections from the surrounding neighborhoods and opportunities for historic interpretation, artwork and wayfinding.

 The City of Bellingham partnered with the Port of Bellingham to develop Waterfront Historic Resources Plan.
 These recommendations showcase how the remaining buildings, icons and smaller features could be linked into a cohesive story and visual concept as the site redevelops.

-In December 2013 the Bellingham City Council approved the Waterfront District Subarea Plan and related development regulations.
+In December 2019 the Bellingham City Council approved amendments to the Waterfront District Subarea Plan and related development regulations.
 Together, these planning tools will guide private development and public improvements, and help prioritize city investment in the development of the waterfront.